Esri/calcite-design-system/CONTRIBUTING.md

 ## Before filing an issue

-If something isn't working the way you expect, please take a look at the [existing issues](https://github.com/Esri/calcite-components/issues) before logging a new one.
 Have you found a new bug?
 Want to request a new feature?
 We'd love to hear from you!

+If something isn't working the way you expect, take a look at the [existing issues](https://github.com/Esri/calcite-components/issues) before logging a new one.
+You can also report a bug or request an enhancement with [Esri Support](https://support.esri.com/en-us/contact), or ask questions, share ideas, and collaborate with others on [Esri Community](https://community.esri.com/t5/calcite-design-system/ct-p/calcite-design-system).

-Please make sure to provide all of the requested info from the appropriate [issue template](https://github.com/Esri/calcite-components/issues/new/choose) so we can work on resolving the issue as soon as possible.
+When filing an issue, provide all of the requested info from the appropriate [issue template](https://github.com/Esri/calcite-components/issues/new/choose) so we can work on resolving the issue as soon as possible.
 A sample that reproduces the issue is required for logging bugs, we created templates in [codepen](https://codepen.io/pen?template=RwgrjEx), [codesandbox](https://codesandbox.io/s/calcite-template-p95kp?file=/src/App.js), and [jsbin](https://jsbin.com/lopumatiru/edit?html,output) (with the ArcGIS Maps SDK for JavaScript) to help get started.
 Alternatively, a [documentation](https://developers.arcgis.com/calcite-design-system/components/) sample can be used if the issue is reproducible.
 Some other things to consider:

 - Use a clear and descriptive title
 - Detail what is happening now vs what should happen